inrupt/solid-client-js/docs/prose/source/tutorial/read-write-files.rst

 There are two approaches to writing files:

 1. you know exactly at which URL your file should be saved (potentially overwriting any data that sat there previously).
-2. you know what [Container](../glossary#container) should be the parent of your file, like saving it into a folder.
+2. you know what :term:`Container` should be the parent of your file, like saving it into a folder.

 Write a file directly at a URL
 ------------------------------